The Hidden Cost of Poor Work (And How to Fix Them)

 1. Lost Productivity

 Employees working in poorly maintained environments take more sick days.
-It's not just about visible dirt—poor air quality, dust accumulation, and inadequate sanitization create health issues that add up to thousands of dollars in lost productivity annually.
+It's not just about visible dirt.
+Poor air quality, dust accumulation, and inadequate sanitisation create health issues that compound into lost productivity over a year.

 2. Reduced Equipment Lifespan

 Commercial equipment, from HVAC systems to office furniture, degrades faster without proper maintenance.
-Dust and grime aren't just unsightly—they're actively shortening the lifespan of your investments.
+Dust and grime aren't just unsightly.
+They actively shorten the lifespan of your investments.

 3. Reputation Damage